Chicken Confit or olive oil roasted chicken is the most impossibly tender, moist, and crispy-skinned chicken you’ll ever have.

 What do you need to make Chicken Confit?

-- Chicken pieces – I did a combo of legs and thighs
+- Chicken pieces – I did a combo of legs and thighs, but full chicken leg quarters would work too!

 - Salt